rbwendt/elasticon-recap/bill_nyt.md

 ## Conclusions
 - Figure out how you can be better than Google, if not just use Google
   - Who your users are
-- Make sure Search is integrated part of the product
+- Make sure search is integrated part of the product
   - Often search is an after thought, make a search, and then add search
   - Consistent across devices
   - Focus where you can make a difference for your end user